East End of London: Sport

 There are three professional football clubs in the East End area; West Ham United, Leyton Orient and Dagenham and Redbridge.
 Leyton Orient and West Ham have roots in the maritime trades, with Orient having had links to the Orient Steam Navigation Company while West Ham originated as the works team of the Thames Ironworks and also had links to the Castle Shipping Line.
 Dagenham and Redbridge was formed by the merger of four clubs, from across East London, with a lineage dating back to 1881.

 There are not strong rivalries between the three clubs, instead there is a degree of overlap in support.
 By contrast, the rivalry between West Ham and Millwall is one of the fiercest in English football.
-Millwall, originated in the Isle of Dogs, but moved from East London to Deptford, South London in 1910.
+Millwall, originated in the Isle of Dogs, but moved from East London to Deptford and then Bermondsey, South East London in 1910.
 The rivalry between West Ham and Millwall is known as the Dockers Derby, as both clubs traditionally drew much of their support from the dockyards that once lay on either side of the Thames.

 In 1938, West Ham's Jewish inside-left Len Goulden (born Hackney, raised in Plaistow), scored England's winning goal against Germany in Berlin, in front of 110,000 Germans including Hermann Goerring and Josef Goebbels, in a game Hitler had hoped to use for propaganda purposes.
 The encounter is noteworthy because the Foreign Office had pressured the England team to give the Nazi Salute before the game in an effort to ease international tension.
 Goulden's goal, which team-mate Stanley Matthews described as "the greatest goal I ever saw" has been described as the East End's "Jesse Owens moment".
 Goulden celebrated with a shout of "Let 'em salute that".

 In 1966, three West Ham players (Bobby Moore from Barking, Martin Peters from Plaistow and Geoff Hurst from Chelmsford) were major contributors as England (managed by Alf Ramsey from Dagenham) won the World Cup, beating West Germany in extra-time at Wembley.
 West Hams anthem I'm Forever Blowing Bubbles was used in the 2012 Olympic Opening Ceremony for the London Olympics of 2012, with director Danny Boyle remarking that he couldn't tell the story of the East End without reference to the club.